Ghostscypher/php-mpesa/specifications.md

 ## The mpesa constants class

-This class is used to store our constants, it will make it easier for us to group our constants
+This class is used to store our constants, it will make it easier for us to group our constants.
+You can copy the configs below and make them language specific.

 ```Java
     class MpesaConstants